 2. Increase your learning to increase your earning.

-Take an objective look at your ezine, and ask a few colleagues if they's be willing to offer you some feedback on it as well.
+Take an objective look at how you keep in touch on a regular basis with your market, and ask a few colleagues or your coach to offer you some feedback on it as well.
 Make any changes you think might help it be more effective as marketing and sales tool.

-If you haven't started your ezine yet, the summer is a great time to put one together and start sending it to your list regularly.
+If you haven’t started a consistent keep-in-touch method for your business yet, the summer is a great time to put one together and start sending it to your list regularly.